 What inspired you to pursue your current career?

 While I was in law school, my goal was to pursue a career that infused my three loves: law, business, and entertainment.
-I initially moved to New York to be a Broadway Producer.
+I initially moved to New York to be a Broadway producer.
 However, shortly after moving, I received an opportunity to manage talent and I jumped at the chance.
 I knew I wanted to do something creative, but it was not until this opportunity presented itself that I realized how to put it all together.
-As a Talent Manager and Producer, I review and negotiate contracts (law), create and review budgets (business), and advise and empower actors, writers, directors, choreographers, and producers (entertainment).
+As a talent manager and producer, I review and negotiate contracts (law), create and review budgets (business), and advise and empower actors, writers, directors, choreographers and producers (entertainment).

 Name one movie or song to describe your career.

-Mariah Carey’s “Make It Happen”.
+Mariah Carey song “Make It Happen”.